vseryakov/backendjs/README.md

 customize the running environment, these should be regular shell scripts using bash syntax.

 Most common used commands are:
-- rc.backend run-backend - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
+- bkjs run-backend - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
-- rc.backend run-shell - start REPL shell with the backend module loaded and available for use, all submodules are availablein the shell as well like core, db, api
+- bkjs run-shell - start REPL shell with the backend module loaded and available for use, all submodules are availablein the shell as well like core, db, api
-- rc.backend init-app - create the app skeleton
+- bkjs init-app - create the app skeleton
-- rc.backend put-backend path [-host host] - sync sources of the app with the remote site, uses BACKEND_MASTER env variable for host if not specified in the command line, this is for developent version of the backend only
+- bkjs put-backend path [-host host] - sync sources of the app with the remote site, uses BACKEND_MASTER env variable for host if not specified in the command line, this is for developent version of the backend only
-- rc.backend setup-server [-root path] - initialize Amazon instance for backend use, optional -root can be specified where the backend home will be instead of ~/.backend
+- bkjs setup-server [-root path] - initialize Amazon instance for backend use, optional -root can be specified where the backend home will be instead of ~/.backend

 # Deployment use cases

 ## AWS instance setup

-Here is the typical example how to setup new AWS server, it is not required and completely optional but rc.backend provies some helpful commands that may simplify new image configuration.
+Here is the typical example how to setup new AWS server, it is not required and completely optional but bkjs provies some helpful commands that may simplify new image configuration.

 - start new AWS instance via AWS console, use Amazon Linux or CentOS 6
 - login as `ec2-user`
-- get rc.backend: `curl -OL https://raw.githubusercontent.com/vseryakov/backendjs/master/rc.backend'
+- get bkjs: `curl -OL https://raw.githubusercontent.com/vseryakov/backendjs/master/bkjs'
-- run `sudo ./rc.backend setup-server`
+- run `sudo ./bkjs setup-server`
   - optionally you can specify the root of the backend instead of default /home/backend/.backend to some other directory
-  - for example this command: `sudo ./rc.backend setup-server -root /home/backend` will make all backend files in the home of the backend user which is very convenient and easy to support
+  - for example this command: `sudo ./bkjs setup-server -root /home/backend` will make all backend files in the home of the backend user which is very convenient and easy to support
 - global system-wide options are defined in the `/etc/backendrc` like BACKEND_ARGS, BACKEND_NAME, BACKEND_ROOT env variables
 - reboot
 - login as `backend` user using the AWS keypair private key